-It’s the most wonderful time of the year … when far-flung friends and families gather to reconnect, celebrate traditions, and enjoy each other’s company.
-It’s also the busiest travel season – the next two months will see more pets traveling with their families than any other point in the year.
-And, if you’re not careful, this combination can lead to disaster!
+It’s a wonderful time of the year … when far-flung friends and families gather to reconnect, celebrate traditions, and enjoy each other’s company.
+It’s also the busiest travel season.
+The next two months will see more pets traveling with their families than any other point in the year.
+And, if you’re not careful, a simple mistake can lead to disaster!
 Whether you’re an experienced pet traveler, or striking out on your very first pet friendly adventure, these tips will help you avoid the most common holiday pet travel mistakes.

-Getting derailed before you even get started would certainly be a crushing blow during the holidays!
+Getting derailed before you even start would certainly be a crushing blow during the holidays!
 If you’ll be traveling by air, train, or rental car, be sure to book early, and be very clear that you’re traveling with a pet.
 Airlines pet policies differ regarding pet reservations, required documentation, and pricing, so be sure that you’ve dotted your I’s and crossed your T’s.

-3. Hit the Road.
-Unfortunately, more vehicles on the roads during the holidays translates into more car accidents.
+More vehicles on the roads during the holidays translates into more car accidents.
 For his safety and yours, it’s important that your pet is properly secured in a carrier, crate, or seat belt harness while you’re driving.
 Start acclimating your pet to his carrier or harness well before your trip to guarantee the ride goes smoothly.

 With all the eating, drinking, and merry-making, pets are often fed things they shouldn’t have during the holidays.
 Chocolate, raisins, macadamia nuts, alcohol and other foods are dangerous for your dog, and could have you spending your holidays at the emergency veterinarian!
 It’s safest to avoid any gastrointestinal issues by sticking to your pet’s normal food and treats.

 Even when you’re careful, pups sometimes manage to get into things they shouldn’t.
 In that case, having your pet’s veterinary records with you could be critical to help in the treatment of an illness or injury.
 Rather than lugging around a large file, make a paper copy of the current vaccination records, and scan the rest for storage on an easy-to-pack USB drive.